Monday, April 23, 2018

 • The preaching of the Good News of the Kingdom earth-wide

-"When they say, 'There is peace and no danger,' then sudden destruction will come on them, as birth-pains on a woman with child; and they will not be able to get away from it."
-(1Thessalonians 5:3 BBE)
+"Whenever they begin saying, 'Peace and Security!' then sudden destruction will come on them, as birth-pains on a woman with child; and they will not be able to get away from it."
+(1Thessalonians 5:3)

 The greatest cry of “Peace!” in all history has to have been the elation, the dancing in the streets, that accompanied the end of World War Two.